CatalogueOfLife/general/README.md

 and the use of outdated software and operating systems for which no security patches are available anymore.

 #### Dynamic system
-With the introduction of stable taxon identifiers that will resolve forever even if logically deleted the CoL will be a dynamic system exposing the current database as it tracks changes.
+With the introduction of stable taxon identifiers that will resolve forever even if logically deleted the CoL will be a dynamic (i.e. monthly) system exposing the current database as it tracks changes.
-Annual or quarterly snapshots will be preserved as backups and as a source for generating future metrics not yet perceived, but they will not be exposed anymore through the webservices or the portal.
+Monthly snapshots will be preserved as backups and as a source for generating future metrics not yet perceived, but previous month releases will not be exposed anymore through the webservices or the portal.
+Each Annual Checklist as a reference system for huge number of web resources should be exposed through the webservices and the portal.

 #### CoL Portal
 With a changed database model the portal as it is will be dysfunctional.
+What?!
 Consider the least intrusive and resource efficient way to revive the essential features within the new infrastructure, for example:

  1. Update the current PHP portal code to
     - Use the new database model for SQL queries